nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 is sufficient to be deducted.

 ![](diagrams/CookedRecipe.png)

+> **Note**: The lifelines for `CookedRecipeComand` should end at the destroy marker (X).
+However, due to a limitation of PlantUML, the lifelines reach the end of diagram.

 The feature leaves the responsibility of dealing with expired ingredients to the user, and will remove ingredients starting from the earliest batch of ingredients. (ingredients that